restqa/restqa/README.md

 ## Big Love ❤️

-RestQA Tesm would like to give a hug 🤗 to thanks the excellent work of the following dependent open source project:
+RestQA Team would like to give a hug 🤗 to thanks the excellent work of the following dependent open source project:

 * [Cucumber-js](https://github.com/cucumber/cucumber-js/)
 * [VueJs](https://vuejs.org/)